-Effective protection against WordPress Brute Force attacks and unauthorized Login attempts - dhe offers you our new feature, the RAIDBOXES Sign in Protector.
-We'll show you where to find the security feature in the RB Dashboard and how to set it up properly.
+Effective protection against WordPress brute force attacks and unauthorized login attempts - that's whatour new feature offers you, the RAIDBOXES Login Protector.
+We show you where to find the security feature in the RB dashboard and how to set it up correctly.

-Brute Force Attacks are by far the most common type of attack on WordPress sites .
-Bots will automatically try to get into your WordPress -dashboard and usually use hundreds or thousands of stolen login data and passwords.
+Brute Force attacks are by far the most common type of attack on WordPress sites .
+Bots try to automatically log into your WordPress dashboard and use hundreds or thousands of stolen login details and passwords.

 In the worst case, hackers can log in to your WordPress - in the best case, these login attempts create a very high load on your site .
 The RB Login Protector prevents these attacks.
 It basically uses one of several Pluginsknown mechanisms: Limit Login Attempts (LLA).

-And this is how RB Login Protector works
+And this is how the RB Login Protector works

-The RB Login Protector is placed in front of your WP login area and 'blacklists' IP addresses that repeatedly try to log in with incorrect login data.
+The RB Login Protector gets in front of your WP login area and 'blacklists' IP addresses that repeatedly try to log in with fake login credentials.

-In your BOXsettings you can define exactly after how many login attempts this lock should take effect and how long the respective IPs are locked out.
+In the settings of your BOX you can define exactly after how many login attempts this block should take effect and how long the respective IPs are blocked.

-You can find the RB Login Protector in your BOX settings in the Security submenu.
+You can find the RB Login Protector in the Security submenu of your BOX settings.

 The overview of blocked IPs (drop-down arrow)

-Using the buttons at the top you can view all blocked IP addresses and reset the attempt counter.
-This completely clears the blacklist and all IPs can start login attempts again.
+Using the buttons at the top, you can display all previously blocked IP addresses and reset the attempt counter.
+This clears the blacklist completely and all IPs can start login attempts again.
 If you only want to unblock individual IP addresses, select them in the list and then reset the counter.

 Here you can set exactly how many failed attempts are allowed before an IP is blocked and how long blocked IPs should be blocked.

 In addition to the blocking rules, you can also define a whitelist.
-IP addresses that are on this list are never 'blacklisted'.
+IP addresses on this list will never be 'blacklisted'.

 You can also be informed about all lock-outs by e-mail.

-Issuing the RB Login Protector is a major security risk, because our server does not monitor the login ofsite your WordPress installation and Brute Force attacks are easier to handle.
-So be sure that you absolutely have to turn it off.
+Turning off the RB Login Protector is a big security risk, because our server will not monitor the loginsite of your WordPress installation and Brute Force attacks will have an easier time.
+So be sure that you have to turn it off.

 Direct login with the Single Sign-on